bcgov/platform-developer-docs/src/docs/reusable-code-and-services/reusable-services-list.md

 * [BC Address Geocoder repository](https://github.com/bcgov/api-specs/blob/master/geocoder/glossary.md#outputSRS)

 ## Common Document Generation service<a name="dgen"></a>
 Use the Document Generation service (DGEN) to generate documents using template files that contain field values from a database.
 Once generated, the completed document is stored in the Document Management Service (DMS) repository where you can view and sign it with an electronic signature.
-You must access DGEN programmatically through the [DGEN-API](https://api.nrs.gov.bc.ca/dgen-api/).
+You must access DGEN programmatically through the DGEN-API (`https://api.nrs.gov.bc.ca/dgen-api/`).
 You can find a description of the API in the [Natural Resource Ministry's (NRM) API Store](https://apistore.nrs.gov.bc.ca/store/apis/info?name=dgen-api&version=v1&provider=admin).

 ### Features